The all-important chain stitch

 Most of the time we start a piece of crochet with a foundation chain.
 So, chain stitch is usually the first thing you learn.

-This is a beginner’s tutorial for crocheting left-handed, that is, you hold your hook in your left hand.
-Here is the tutorial for crocheting right-handed.
+This is a beginner’s tutorial for crocheting right-handed, that is, you hold your hook in your right hand.
+Here is the tutorial for crocheting left-handed.

 One chain at a time

 Make a slipknot and place it on the crochet hook.

 Slide the slipknot onto the shaft of the hook.